Automattic/jetpack/projects/plugins/boost/readme.txt

 Each technique that is used to increase website performance is packaged up as a module that you can activate and try out.

-Currently the plugin has 3 performance modules available:
+Currently, the plugin has 3 performance modules available:

 1. *Optimize CSS Loading* generates Critical CSS for your homepage, posts and pages.
 This can allow your content to show up on the screen much faster, particularly for viewers using mobile devices.